The skinny on "spot reduction" if it's really possible

 We’re all human, we all have imperfections and we all have insecurities about ourselves — oftentimes, those insecurities manifest themselves in “problem areas” on our bodies.

 Maybe your midsection isn’t as flat as you’d like, your arms aren’t quite as toned as you want, or your legs aren’t as muscular as you’d dreamed.
+In short, for most of us it boils down to muscle tone.

 Well, first things first — let’s not call them “problem areas” because they aren’t a problem!
 Your body is great the way it is, but really these are opportunities for you to gain more confidence and get stronger, both physically and emotionally.
 There’s a lot of value to be had in training hard because it makes you feel a certain way, not necessarily because you want to look different.